verrazzano/docs/content/en/docs/applications/oam/deploy-app.md

    monitoring stack created by Verrazzano for the deployed applications.

    The monitoring infrastructure comprises several components:
-   * `vmi-system-os` - OpenSearch for log collection
+   * `vmi-system-es` - OpenSearch for log collection
    * `vmi-system-grafana` - Grafana for metric visualization
    * `vms-system-kiali` - Kiali for management console of `istio` service mesh
-   * `vmi-system-opensearchDashboards` - OpenSearch Dashboards for log visualization
+   * `vmi-system-osd` - OpenSearch Dashboards for log visualization
    * `prometheus-prometheus-operator-kube-p-prometheus` - Prometheus for metric collection
    <p/>